 University staff members cannot designate their gift to funds that:

-- support his or her salary
+- support the staff member’s salary

-Gift Recording and Reporting
+Gift recording and reporting

 Returning a Gift